-THE MEYER - RIEDLIN YEARS
+2. THE MEYER - RIEDLIN YEARS of the

 Bavarian Brewery Co.
 (1882 - 1889)

-CATALYSTS THAT BEGAN TO CHANGE THE BREWING INDUSTRY
+CATALYSTS CHANGING THE BREWING INDUSTRY

-However, two inventions caused revolutionary changes to the brewing industry; pasteurization and ice making.
-Louis Pasteur invented a process to pasteurize beer in 1873, which prevented it from spoiling and made the bottling of beer more practical.
-This made it easier for individuals to consume beer at home or in places other than those that served beer out of kegs.
-In addition, ice making equipment in the 1870s not only allowed the making of lager beer to be made more easily year round, but it allowed beer to be shipped longer distances.
-Of particular importance, ice making made it more practical for homes to use ice boxes year round to help preserve food - and beer.
-These two important technologies, pasteurization and ice making, allowed brewers to more easily brew lager beer year round and enabled some brewers that were willing to make the necessary capital commitments to "export" their beer in refrigerated railroad cars to areas outside of their local area.
-It made it possible for brewers to expand their regional areas, and eventually become national in scope.
-However, with the national per capita consumption for beer in the Greater Cincinnati Area that was two or three time the national average due to its German heritage, the larger local brewers could be profitable without having to focus on having beer "exports."
-Further, before Prohibition, most of the local Cincinnati area brewers did not have locations where railroad line spurs could be brought into into their breweries.
-Consequently, it made it more difficult for them to transport beer via rail outside of the their Tri-State region.
+However, two particular inventions in the 1870s brought revolutionary changes to the brewing industry: pasteurization and ice making.
+Louis Pasteur invented a process to pasteurize substances in 1873, which prevented beer from spoiling and made the bottling of beer more practical.
+This made it easier to "export" beer to other states, and for individuals to consume beer at home or in public places beyond those that served beer out of kegs.
+In addition, ice-making equipment in the 1870s not only allowed lager beer to be made more easily throughout the entire year, but it also enabled breweries to ship their beer over longer distances.
+Of particular importance, ice making made it more practical for homes to use iceboxes year-round to help preserve food - and beer.
+These two important technologies, pasteurization and ice making, allowed brewers to more easily brew and distribute their lager beer at any time in the year.
+At the same time, there were improvements in manufacturing that also enabled breweries to increase beer productions.

 WILLIAM RIEDLIN ACQUIRES AN INTEREST